• Propaganda film on assassination of Osama bin Laden a bizarre mix of themes

 • A Jewish spectacle designed to memorialize the official 9-11 narrative

 It’s hard to watch new movies nowadays.
 Either I’ve seen too many or they seem to contain the same elements and lack originality, or enough originality to keep my attention.
 Whatever the case, they just don’t make ‘em like they used to it seems.
 Zero Dark Thirty (ZDT) is no exception.

-Grimacing as I discovered the running time (157 minutes) and realizing that I had to suspend belief, since there is zero public evidence that Usama, or Osama bin Laden was murdered during the alleged May 2011 SEAL raid, I nonetheless took my seat in an almost empty theatre for a matinee showing.
+Grimacing as I discovered the running time (157 minutes) and realizing that I had to suspend belief, since there is zero public evidence that Usama, or Osama bin Laden was murdered during the alleged May 2011 SEAL [Sea, Air, Land and Teams] raid, I nonetheless took my seat in an almost empty theater for a matinee showing.

 Just as I feared, the movie was a pastiche of cliché with political correctness sewn through, which is today’s movie crop.

 The opening sequence was a black screen with audio chatter, including actual or staged 9-1-1 calls from the September 11, 2001 attacks.
 I imagine the images were blacked out so the film could not be blamed for profiting off the attacks.
 This is especially ironic, considering that this one event is responsible for untold profits for the military-industrial-intelligence complex.
 I guess they’re the only ones who can make money off of false-flag attacks.